 Most of the iris in my garden I've acquired either from family or through trades, although in the last few years I have acquired some historic iris from Bluebird Haven, Arygle Acres, and Superstition Iris.
 I find many of the modern iris to be beautiful but historic iris have a grace and simplicity to their beauty that is hard to match.
 Any iris introduced over 30 years ago is considered historic, but many of my favorites were introduced 1900-1930.

-I never used to think of iris being fragrant, are at least not pleasantly so, until I moved an iris that had naturalized in the ditch up top by the mailbox into the garden.
+I never used to think of iris being fragrant, are at least not pleasantly so, until I moved an iris into the garden that had naturalized in the ditch up top by the mailbox.
 It's a border bearded or intermediate bearded, judging from the size of the flowers and stalks, a bright orchid self that has a truly amazing fragrance.
 The fragrance of the flowers is strong it actually wafts, and it's delicious.
 Definitely a pallida descendent -- the fragrance is sweet and like grapes.
 Since then I've been interested in collecting fragrant bearded iris and have learned that they have many different scents.
 The white iris from my husband's grandmother is very wonderfully fragrant but not at all like a pallida.
 I received a freebie iris with an order that is named Sunset Sky that smells like lemon cake.